 16. Social Media Today: Social media is rapidly evolving.
 Similar to Google, there are new updates being rolled out every month on Instagram, YouTube, LinkedIn, Twitter, Facebook, TikTok, etc. Social Media Today is a website that can help affiliate marketers stay on top of social media algorithm changes and new features (they also have a newsletter if you prefer this method of communication).

-17. Email Marketing Bootcamp: Some affiliates use emails to promote their affiliate links and get leads.
+17. Email Marketing Bootcamp: Affiliates can use emails to promote their affiliate links and get leads.
 If you’re into email marketing, check out Mailchimp’s Academy courses (they are free but you need to create a Mailchimp account first).

 18. OnePageCRM’s collection of sales courses: We compiled a collection of free and short sales courses that will help you improve your sales skills.